brickbots/PiFinder/docs/source/user_guide.rst

 Power Save Mode
 -------------------------

 The PiFinder will dim the screen and reduce the frequency of exposures, solving, and other processes when it's been idle for a period of time.
 This helps save battery power and can also prevent glare at the eyepiece in especially dark environments.
-The default is 30 seconds and this can be configured, or turned off completely, in the `Options <user_guide_ui.md#options>`_ page of the `Status <user_guide_ui.md#status>`_ screen.
+The default is 30 seconds and this can be configured, or turned off completely, in the `Options <#options>`_ page of the `Status <#status>`_ screen.

 Pressing any button, or moving the PFinder will wake it from power save mode.